History of Homeopathy

 We recognize the deep inner connections the body shares as a whole and the intimate connections between mind, body and spirit.

 A Career as a Homeopath

 Demand for well-trained, professional Homeopaths is increasing, as this area of natural health is becoming more widely accepted by health professionals and the public.
-The intensive training over the three-year course, Los Angeles School of Homeopathy graduates enter professional practice possessing a sound education that enables them to handle the demands of a Homeopathic practice in the 21st century.
+With intensive training over the three-year course, Los Angeles School of Homeopathy graduates enter professional practice possessing a sound education that enables them to handle the demands of a Homeopathic practice in the 21st century.
 There are opportunities to start your own practice locally and internationally.

-The United States government is beginning to recognize the natural health industry in an increasingly significant manner, therefore, more opportunities are arising for qualified Homeopaths within the conventional health care industry.
+The United States government is beginning to recognize the natural health industry in an increasingly significant manner, therefore more opportunities are arising for qualified Homeopaths within the conventional health care industry.
 This will differ from state to state.

-Homeopathy in the United States is continuing to experience significant growth as more and more Americans discover firsthand the benefits of using homeopathic treatment.
+Homeopathy in the United States is continuing to experience significant growth as more and more Americans discover firsthand the benefits of using Homeopathic treatment.
 Homeopathy is used by doctors, veterinary surgeons and by many other healthcare professionals.

 In pharmacy, dentistry, nursing, midwifery and podiatry, practitioners use Homeopathy for their patients within the bounds of their profession.

 The Los Angeles School of Homeopathy remains at the forefront of evolutionary Homeopathic education, and is proud of the caliber of the skilled Homeopathic practitioners who graduate from its course.

 World Wide Homeopathy